 Sedation dentistry is sometimes called sleep dentistry, but there are some key differences.
 In some cases such as oral surgery, our certified dental anesthesiologist will administer general sedation.
 General sedation is a technique that induces a state of deep relaxation and sleep.

 However, in most cases our dental office will use oral-conscious sedation.
-The medications we use for oral-conscious sedation are very safe and have few side-effects.
+The medications we use for oral-conscious sedation are safe and effective, and have few side-effects.
 The most common side effect is drowsiness, which usually wears off relatively quickly.

 With oral-conscious sedation, you simply take some medication to help you relax before you arrive at our office.
 This means that you will need someone to drive you to and from your appointment.
-It is essential for our patients to have a responsible adult accompany them home after treatment and ensure proper rest and recovery.
+You should have a responsible adult accompany you home after treatment.
+Make sure that you get a lot of rest for a swift recovery.

 Taking the medication about an hour before your visit will relax your nerves by the time you arrive.
-We will go over all instructurns with you before you need to take the medication.
+We will go over all instructions with you before you need to take the medication.

 Candidates for Sedation Dentistry

 Dr. Henrich has extensive experience working with people who feel anxiety about visiting the dentist.
 We can work with you to deliver the dental care you need in a controlled, comfortable environment.
-Contact our dentist in Tulsa, OK today to learn more about this treatment and whether sedation dentistry is right for you.
+Contact our dentist in Tulsa to learn more about this treatment and whether sedation dentistry is right for you.

 IV Sedation at Henrich Dental

-Dr. Henrich works with a local certified anesthesiologist to offer the comfort and convenience of IV sedation in our Tulsa dentist office.
-Patients who have special needs, severe anxiety or complex procedures can be asleep in the dentist chair during their treatment.
-When multiple treatments are necessary, the use of IV sedation can enable Dr. Henrich to complete all during one visit.
+Dr. Henrich works with a local certified anesthesiologist to offer the comfort and convenience of IV sedation.
+Patients who have special needs, severe anxiety, or complex procedures can be asleep during their treatment.
+The use of IV sedation can enable Dr. Henrich to complete many treatments during one visit.
+Our Tulsa dentist office is the go-to dental practice for dental sedation in the area.
+This is a fee for service amenity, meaning a deposit will be collected and sedation will not be covered by insurance.

 What are the risks of sedation dentistry?

 One of the primary risks of sedation dentistry is the possibility of adverse reactions to the sedative medications.
-These medications can vary in strength and may cause side effects such as drowsiness, nausea, headache, or even allergic reactions in some individuals.
+These medications can vary in strength and may cause side effects.
+Some side-effects include drowsiness, nausea, headache, or allergic reactions in some individuals.
 It is crucial for both patients and dental professionals to carefully evaluate medical histories and allergies before administering any sedatives.

 Another risk associated with sedation dentistry is the potential for over-sedation or inadequate monitoring during the procedure.
-Each patient has different tolerance levels for sedation, and it requires a trained professional to accurately administer and monitor the dosage throughout the treatment.
+Each patient has different tolerance levels for sedation.
+So our trained professional will accurately administer and monitor the dosage throughout the treatment.
 In rare cases, excessive sedation can lead to complications such as respiratory depression or cardiovascular problems.

-Although these risks exist, it’s important to note that we preform most cases of dental sedation safely under appropriate supervision by qualified dental professionals.
+Although these risks exist, our qualified dental professionals preform all cases of dental sedation safely under supervision.
 Dr. Henrich and our team have specialized training in administering anesthesia and managing potential complications.

-To minimize risks associated with sedation dentistry, open communication between you and your dentist is crucial.
-Patients should disclose their complete medical history including allergies and any previous adverse reactions to medications before undergoing any form of dental sedation.
+To minimize risks associated with sedation dentistry, open communication between you and our dentist is crucial.
+You should disclose your complete medical history including allergies and any previous adverse reactions to medications before undergoing any form of dental sedation.

-By thoroughly assessing individual needs and taking necessary precautions, we can improve our patients’ comfort level during dental procedures while minimizing potential risks.
+We will thoroughly assess individual needs and take necessary precautions.
+Our goal is to improve our patients’ comfort level during dental procedures while minimizing potential risks.

 Dental Sedation FAQs